luciancooper/eslint-configs/packages/eslint-plugin/docs/rules/top-level-padding-lines.md

 ## When Not To Use It

-If you don't care about enforcing a consistant number of blank lines between top level statements, don't use this rule.
+If you don't care about enforcing a consistent number of blank lines between top level statements, don't use this rule.

 ## Implementation